mariodavid/jmix-sneferu/README.md

 * emulate & verify data loading
 * emulate & verify Service Interface interactions

-As Sneferu is based on the web integration test facilities of CUBA, there is a certain limitation in what areas are not covered.
-In particular, Sneferu relies on the abstractions provided by the CUBA and Vaadin component interfaces.
+As Sneferu is based on the web integration test facilities of Jmix, there is a certain limitation in what areas are not covered.
+In particular, Sneferu relies on the abstractions provided by the Jmix and Vaadin component interfaces.
 It assumes that behind this interface everything "works as expected".

 What Sneferu _does not cover_:

-* End-to-End data loading and displaying on a Screen
-* End-to-End Service execution (middleware)
 * Client-Side Vaadin UI logic that is executed only in the browser

 #### Sneferu Landscape

 ![Sneferu Landscape](img/sneferu-overview.png)

-If you can live with those trade-offs, feel free to join the lovely world of web integration testing in CUBA expressed through a beautiful API.
+If you can live with those trade-offs, feel free to join the lovely world of web integration testing in Jmix expressed through a beautiful API.

 #### Motivation & Background

-Testing of a CUBA application on the web layer mainly consists of two extremes:
+Testing of a Jmix application on the web layer mainly consists of two extremes:

 1. write a unit test for the business logic in the screen controllers
 2. write a functional UI test that executes the application through the browser

 Both of those extremes have their downsides.

-The first one requires mocking out every programmatic interaction with the CUBA UI interfaces.
+The first one requires mocking out every programmatic interaction with the Jmix UI interfaces.
 Also, unit tests do not cover any of the screen layout definitions or the data binding of a Screen.

 Selenium-based UI testing, on the other hand, is much more black-box, slower, more brittle and overall harder to maintain.
 It can achieve a higher degree of confidence since the application behaves as it is supposed to, as it exercises the application almost as the user does.
 But this trade-off is a very expensive one.

-To mitigate that problem, CUBA 7.1 introduced web integration testing.

-Sneferu is taking that new addition and brings it to the next level by making it accessible and very easy to use.

-The documentation shows all test cases written in Spock, but Sneferu works with different testing frameworks like JUnit as well.

 An example test case in Sneferu looks like this: